Yashvi-Khandelwal/Amazon-Clone/README.md

-# Amazon-Clone
-Amazon Clone developed using HTML and CSS.
-This project replicates the UI of Amazon's homepage, showcasing a functional navigation bar, hero section, product categories, and footer.

 Amazon Clone
 This is a simple project that looks like Amazon's homepage.
 It was created using HTML and CSS to practice front-end development.